Welford Park: History

 The existing house dates from about 1652 and was built by John Jackson of Oxford for Richard Jones, the grandson of Sir Francis Jones, Lord Mayor of London in 1620, who had purchased the property in 1618.
 Jones died with no male heir and his daughter Mary in 1680 married John Archer, son of John Archer of Coopersale House, Essex and his wife Eleanor (Curzon), daughter of Sir John Curson, Baronet of Kedleston, Derbyshire.
 Welford Park was remodelled by their son-in-law, the architect Thomas Archer (no relation), about 1700, which resulted in an additional storey and a facade decorated with ionic columns.
 The interior was again altered in 1840.

 The property then passed in 1706 by marriage to William Eyre, on condition he changed his name to Archer and subsequently (in 1800) to the MP, John Houblon, who also changed his name, to John Archer-Houblon.
 It then passed to his younger son, Charles, who re-adopted the surname Eyre.
 In 1891 the house was let to tenants and during the First World War used as a convalescent home.
 It later (1954) passed by marriage to John Puxley.

 The house remains in the ownership of his son James Puxley, a local landowner, former High Sheriff of Berkshire, and current Lord Lieutenant of Berkshire.

-The estate was the taping site of The Great British Bake Off between 2014 and 2019, with production for the 2020 season moving to Down Hall to accommodate changes related to the COVID-19 pandemic.
+The estate was the taping site of The Great British Bake Off between 2014 and 2019, with production for the 2020 and 2021 seasons moving to Down Hall to accommodate changes related to the COVID-19 pandemic.
 In 2022, The Great British Bake Off returned to the estate for its 13th series.